aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-touching/_index.md

 - The first three checks return **True** because the geometries meet at a single point without interior overlap.
 - The last check returns **False** because the two line strings intersect over a line segment, not just at a boundary point.

-## Common Issues & Tips
+## Common issues & tips
 - **Precision problems** – GIS calculations are floating‑point based.
 If you encounter unexpected `False` results, consider normalizing coordinates or using a tolerance with `Geometry.EqualsExact(other, tolerance)`.
 - **Mixed geometry types** – `Touches` works across points, lines, and polygons, but the semantics differ; always verify the expected relationship for your data model.
 - **Performance** – For large datasets, batch the checks or use spatial indexes (e.g., R‑tree) provided by Aspose.GIS to avoid O(N²) comparisons.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.GIS compatible with all .NET frameworks?**
 A: Yes.
 It supports .NET Framework, .NET Core, .NET 5+, and .NET 6+, giving you flexibility across desktop, web, and cloud projects.

 **Q: Can I try Aspose.GIS before purchasing a license?**
 A: Absolutely.
-You can obtain a free trial from the Aspose website [here](https://purchase.aspose.com/temporary-license/) to explore all features, including the `Touches` operation.
+You can obtain a free trial from the Aspose website [temporary license page](https://purchase.aspose.com/temporary-license/) to explore all features, including the `Touches` operation.

 **Q: Where can I find support for Aspose.GIS‑related queries?**
 A: Visit the official [Aspose.GIS forum](https://forum.aspose.com/c/gis/33) to ask questions, share examples, and get help from both the community and Aspose engineers.